fpco/stackage-upload/README.md

 * Store passwords securely via GPG encryption
 * Upload documentation to Hackage (work around the sometimes-broken doc builder)
+* Perform pre-upload checks, such as running the test suite from the tarball to check for missing files

 ## History